-Becoming a new parent is filled with surprises, joys, and lots of change.
-Here’s how you can put away cash and avoid losing money where you don’t need to—and it will add up to more than a few coins!
+Becoming a new parent is filled with surprises, joys, and change.
+Here’s how you can save money as a new parent and avoid losing money where you don’t need to—and it will add up to more than a few coins!

 10 Ways to Save Money as a New Parent